CaldasRN/Clockwerx/README.md

+# Next step
+Create docker container to facilitate expansion and maintenance

 # Clockwerx
 Use RPi to Record buttons from clock remote to control clock with Rpi 'IR Remote Shield v1.0' over the network